chris678/rsync-pull-backup/README.md

 All scripts are started by crontab on the NAS so I don't need to configure anything on the clients except of the ssh server.

-**Be aware that a ssh server is a potential risk.** To make it more secure I disabled password login on the client and changed the owner of the authorized_keys file to root so nobody can access the PC without an interaction of somebody with root access.
+**Be aware that a ssh server is a potential risk.** To make it more secure I disabled password login on the clients sshd configuration and changed the owner of the authorized_keys file of the user to root so nobody can access the PC without an interaction of somebody with root access.
 At least for me this is save enough.

 ## Features
 * Copy secured by ssh connection